-When you have congestive heart failure, you may not have any symptoms at all.
+When you have Congestive Heart Failure (CHF), you may not have any symptoms at all.
 But over time, and depending on what stage you are in, you may develop some that are quite scary.
 Before you get into one of those situations, it is important to know what are typical symptoms, and what is a warning sign of a more urgent issue.

 Regardless of your stage of heart failure, stay aware of your symptoms.
 While some symptoms are common and routine for someone with heart failure, if you have trouble breathing while laying down, or if you weigh yourself daily and have gained a lot in a day or a week, and have some other or worsening symptoms, then this could be a sign of something more serious.
 Discuss with your doctor or cardiologist what they would prefer you do in a serious situation.
 If you don’t know what to do, call your doctor and call emergency if needed.